Independent Contractor vs Employee: Who Should You Hire?

 Know what our agents have for you in their bags.
 Book a free consultation today and decide for yourself, Independent Contractors or Employees.

-One of the first questions that pop ups when talking about an employee or a contractor is, how much do these cost?
+One of the first questions that pop ups when talking about an employee or a contractor is, how much do bookkeepers cost?
 It’s not easy to ascertain a fixed cost.
 You may think that hiring the latter is more expensive than the former one, but the reality may surprise you.
 Some also argue that hiring a part-time employee is the perfect alternative for the business, the mid-way solution.
 But that is also not a fact but a mere coincidence if this works out for one business.

 Due to the complexity of the matter, it’s also hard to figure out the cost of keeping all the numbers and facts besides the two heads.
 Then how do you ascertain which one of an employee vs an independent contractor costs more?